marifdemirtas/pfp-ebooks/_sources/integrated_4.rst

-Integrated Example - 4
+Example: Tracking new movie releases
 ===============================

 In this context, we are managing a database of movie releases.
 Each record in the database represents a movie, with details such as the movie title, release date, and genre.
-Our database needs to be updated regularly with new movie releases, and we also want to generate reports on how many movies have been released in each genre.
+Our database needs to be updated regularly with new movie releases.

+To track the status of movie industry, we also want to generate reports on how many movies have been released in each genre.

 To achieve this, we will use two key SQL operations: inserting new records into the database and summarizing records to understand trends.